jorditorresBCN/Assignments-2017/Lab03.md

 1. Group number
 2. name and email of the members of this group
 3. github url that contains your lab answers (the same as Lab1 and Lab2)
+4. link to your dataset created in task 3.3.
 5. add any comment that you consider necessary.